raduciobanu22/docs/docs/basics/quickstart.md

 ## Kadena Development Key Concepts

-You only need a few minutes to setup your development environment for Kadena but it's important to have a basic understanding of some general concepts before jumping to writing code.
+You only need a few minutes to setup your development environment for Kadena.
+Still it's essential to have a basic understanding of some general concepts before jumping to writing code.

 1. **Pact** - Turing-incomplete smart contract language that has been purpose-built with blockchains first in mind.
 Pact focuses on facilitating transactional logic with the optimal mix of functionality in authorization, data management, and workflow.